oleksandr-troitskyi/insurance-refactor/Readme.md

 custom working endpoints forces us to do too many assumptions.
 On the other hand, code provided to refactor, makes me think that we need to return response in any way, even with empty response from endpoints.
 - This solution is a light one.
 There might be another solution, with Domain, DTOs, some more interfaces and so on (close to DDD), if we assume, that in and out params can be changed.
 But in this case code becomes more complicated.
+For example, there might be ProviderCollection of Provider Entities, and each of this Entities may contain parameters such as Provider alias, Provider name, Provider link, Provider post parameters if any.
+So that Factory will change a little.
+ Although there is the place to bring Price Entity and Price Collection to the scene, and they will be realated to Provider Entity, as Root Entity.